domaindrivendev/Swashbuckle.AspNetCore/README.md

     });
     ```

-    Now you can restart your application and check out the auto-generated, interactive documentation at `/swagger`.
+    Now you can restart your application and view the auto-generated, interactive documentation at `/swagger`.

 ## System.Text.Json (STJ) vs Newtonsoft.Json (Json.NET)

-In versions of Swashbuckle.AspNetCore prior to `5.0.0`, Swashbuckle would generate Schemas (descriptions of the data types exposed by an API) based
+In versions of Swashbuckle.AspNetCore prior to `5.0.0`, Swashbuckle.AspNetCore would generate Schemas (descriptions of the data types exposed by an API) based
 on the behavior of the [Newtonsoft.Json serializer][newtonsoft-json].
 This made sense because that was the serializer that shipped with ASP.NET Core
 at the time.
 However, since ASP.NET Core 3.0, ASP.NET Core introduces a new serializer, [System.Text.Json (STJ)][system-text-json] out-of-the-box.

-If you want to use Newtonsoft.Json instead, you need to install a separate package and explicitly opt-in.
+If you want to use Newtonsoft.Json instead, you must install a separate package and explicitly opt-in.
 By default Swashbuckle.AspNetCore will assume
-you're using the System.Text.Json serializer and generate Schemas based on its behavior.
-If you're using Newtonsoft.Json then you'll need to install a
+that you're using the System.Text.Json serializer and generate schemas based on its behavior.
+If you're using Newtonsoft.Json, then you'll need to install a
-separate Swashbuckle package, [Swashbuckle.AspNetCore.Newtonsoft][swashbuckle-aspnetcore-newtonsoft] to explicitly opt-in.
+separate Swashbuckle.AspNetCore package, [Swashbuckle.AspNetCore.Newtonsoft][swashbuckle-aspnetcore-newtonsoft] to explicitly opt-in.

 Below is an example of how to do this for ASP.NET Core MVC: